aica-technology/api/docs/docs/getting-started/04-timer-example.md

 # A basic application example

-Open the Developer Interface and copy the following application code into the Editor.
+Open the Developer Interface and copy the following application code into the text box under the Editor tab.

 ```yaml
 components: